 Sue: That’s Tegan’s best outfit yet.
 She ought to keep that one.

-Back at the church, the crack in the wall opens wider….
+Meanwhile the crack in the church wall opens even wider.

 Sue: Ooh, I got a little shock, then.

-Sue: I can tell you one thing – the monster is rubbish.
-If it was any good, that cliffhanger wouldn’t have ended with the back of Peter Davison’s head.
+Sue: I can tell you one thing – this monster is rubbish.
+If it was any good, the cliffhanger wouldn’t have ended with the back of Peter Davison’s head.

 The credits roll.

-Sue: It’s got some atmosphere, which is nice, but this plot isn’t doing anything for me at all.top
+Sue: It’s atmospheric, which is nice, but this plot isn’t doing anything for me at all.

 And when Doctor and Will are confronted by a ghostly Cavalier…

-Sue: And now it’s turned into The Pirates of the Caribbean ride at Disney World.
+Sue: Now it’s turned into The Pirates of the Caribbean ride at Disney World.

-Turlough is captured on the village green by a soldier.
+Turlough is apprehended by a soldier on the village green.

 Sue: This is getting a bit out of hand for a role-play game.